DRiKE/resolvloser/README.md

-# resolvloser prioritizes IPv6 your /etc/resolv.conf
+# resolvloser prioritizes IPv6 in your /etc/resolv.conf

 **resolvloser** is a tool with only one goal: reordering the nameservers in `/etc/resolv.conf` so IPv6 nameservers are listed first.
 It does not touch any